stone-payments/stoneco-guidelines/backend/rest/README.md

 These are the basic operations, they allow to implement CRUD operations, but there are some extra operations.
 It can be used in some special requirements.

-**HEAD** operation is similar to GET, with the difference that with HEAD operation the data retrieved only includes the header.
-Normally it is used if the size of content of the resources is large.
+**HEAD** operation is similar to GET, but only retrieves headers for requested information.
+It is useful when response's size is large too large but the full response is not needed.

-All the operations doesn't have to be implemented, with **OPTIONS** operation the client can discover the list of methods implemented for a resource.
+You are not required to implement every operation, so there is a way of finding out which operations are actually implemented: **OPTIONS** operation allows the client to discover implemented methods for a given resource.

-The HTTP methods **PATCH** can be used to update partial resources.
+**PATCH** can be used to update resources partially.
 While PUT operation must take a full resource representation as the request entity (if only few attributes are provided, the others should be removed), PATCH operation allow partial changes to a resource.
-It is not idempotent.
-This operation should not be used as a partial data which only will be updated, it should define the 'suboperation' that are going to do over the resource.
+It is recommended to parameterize request body, including a field for operation to be performed, the field to be updated and the value for that field.

 ```
 PATCH /clients/123